How to get involved? Watch the video introduction to European Spaces of Culture.

 United Nations EERC, social entrepreneur, journalist; Former Project Manager, EUNIC cluster Jordan (Institut français in Jordan).

-On 30 September and 1 October, the Creative Lab brought together representatives from the ten selected project teams.
-They discussed among themselves and with experts how their proposed idea can be elaborated further to be presented as pilot project and how to include monitoring and evaluation (M&E) schemes to bring forward their application.
+The Creative Labs bring together representatives from the pre-selected project teams.
+In September 2019, representatives from the ten pre-selected project teams discussed among themselves and with experts how their proposed idea can be elaborated further to be presented as pilot project and how to include monitoring and evaluation (M&E) schemes to bring forward their application.

 Paula Matos da Costa (Embassy of Portugal in Guinea Bissau, left) and Yemisi Mokuolu.

 Kateryna Botanova and Jan Ramesh de Saram (Goethe-Institut Sri Lanka).